Music of Sussex: Classical music

 Sir Edward Elgar lived near Fittleworth from 1917 and while there wrote some of his finest chamber music including the A minor Piano Quintet and Cello Concerto before moving to Kempsey in Worcestershire.
 Debussy completed La mer in Eastbourne and wrote Reflets dans l'eau about an ornamental pond in Eastbourne's Devonshire Park.
 Sussex contralto Clara Butt was the first person to perform Elgar's Land of Hope and Glory.

 Born of a working-class family in Brighton in 1879, Frank Bridge attended the Brighton School of Music, then joined the Royal College of Music in London, where he received the highest praise from Sir Hubert Parry.
 Bridge bought land on the South Downs at Friston where he had a cottage built.

 It was here that he wrote the orchestral suite The Sea, the Piano Sonata dedicated to composer Ernest Farrar, who was killed in action in France in World War One, Enter Spring (originally entitled On Friston Down), Oration for Cello and Orchestra, Phantasm for Piano and Orchestra, the Piano Trio No. 2, the Rebus Overture, the Violin Sonata No. 2, and the third and fourth String Quartets.

 Probably Sussex's best-known native female composer, Ruth Gipps produced several orchestral works, including five symphonies and two piano concertos.
-Her clarinet sonata, Op 45, won the 1956 Cobbett prize of the Society of Women Musicians.
+Her clarinet sonata, Op 45, won the 1956 Cobbett Prize of the Society of Women Musicians.

 The Chichester Psalms is a choral work by Leonard Bernstein for boy treble or countertenor, solo quartet, choir and orchestra.
 Commissioned for the 1965 Southern Cathedrals' Festival at Chichester Cathedral by the cathedral's organist, John Birch, and the Dean, Walter Hussey, the world premiere took place in the Philharmonic Hall, New York.

 As a child, the composer John Tavener spent his summer holidays at Lady Birley's Sussex house, Charleston Manor where the grand piano was at his disposal and from where he visited Glyndebourne.
 From 1991 to 2000, Tavener lived with his family near Hurstpierpoint.

 Composer Orlando Gough is best known for works written for ballet, contemporary dance and theatre.
 The composers Jonathan Harvey, Michael Finnissy and Martin Butler have all taught at Sussex University.

 Major performers include violinist and violist Nigel Kennedy and the tenor Jonathan Ansell whose pop-opera boyband G4 were discovered in 2004 on the talent show The X Factor before embarking on a solo career in 2007.

 Glyndebourne Festival Opera was founded in 1934 by John Christie and his wife, the soprano Audrey Mildmay in 1934 at Glyndebourne, one of the world's best known opera houses, and Britain's only unsubsidised opera house.
-The county is also home to professional orchestras the Brighton Philharmonic Orchestra and the Worthing Symphony Orchestra.
+The county is also home to professional orchestras the Brighton Philharmonic Orchestra, Hastings Philharmonic Orchestra and the Worthing Symphony Orchestra.
 Established in 2010, Worthing is the home of the Sussex International Piano Competition.